“You can lead them into a better way of life, a fruitful conformity.”

-Tags: academy awards, Britain, documentary, mockumentary, narrative, nuclear weapons, Peter Watkins, war
+Tags: academy awards, Britain, cult classic, documentary, mockumentary, narrative, nuclear weapons, Peter Watkins, war

 Some films have the power to change the world.
 The War Game is one such film.
 At the height of the Cold War, the filmmaker created a realistic glimpse into what actual nuclear war would look like to the British public, its consequences.
 He has thought the “unthinkable” and put it on the screen.
 This film is bold, shocking and horrific.